Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ## Jogging and Presets

 You can move the machine manually by using the **Jog Control**, through the arrow buttons.
-We cover moving the machine automatically in the [Go tos](#set-zero-and-Go tos) section.
-To move the machine, use the large +-X and +-Y movements on the control dial, or use the smaller diagonal buttons.
 To move the Z axis up and down, use the Z+ or Z- buttons to the right of the control dial.

 Below the control dial, you can change the **XY value** and **Z value** to adjust the distance you travel per click.
 You can also change **Speed**, which determines how fast the machine will move when jogging.
 That value is reflected in the 'at box'.